 Are you planning on going ultra this year?

 Check out the Life’s 2 Short Fitness women’s ultra training group!
-This 16 week program includes weekly coached runs at trails across the front range, a training plan to follow, special clinics to make sure you are prepared for race day and the camaraderie and support of training with a group!
+This on-going program from March-October includes weekly coached runs at trails across the front range, supported long runs, a training plan to follow, special clinics to make sure you are prepared for race day and the camaraderie and support of training with a group!

 ——–> Learn more now HERE.